-During the early stages of esophageal cancer, you probably won’t experience any symptoms.
-As your cancer progresses, you might experience:
+During the early stages of esophageal cancer, there may be no symptoms.

 - chest pain

 - persistent cough